m&a community logo

 The integration team members

-Your due diligence team is another key element of the integration, helping provide integrated solutions through an understanding of the other party’s processes, documentation, and culture.
+Your due diligence team is another key element of the integration, helping provide integrated solutions through an understanding of the other party’s business processes, documentation, and culture.

 As mentioned above, a well-functioning team can make or break a deal, and it’s here that proper communication can make all the difference between getting it right or mishandling it.